sofiiacherepennikova/dogbreeds/README.md

 # Dog Breeds Classifier

-This repository contains a dog breeds classifier implemented using a Convolutional Neural Network (CNN) on a dataset of 9813 dog breed images.
+This repository contains a dog breeds classifier (written with a purpose to upload pic of my doggo there!) implemented using a Convolutional Neural Network (CNN) on a dataset of 9813 dog breed images.
 The classifier is trained to predict the breed of a dog given an image as input.
+In Bonus section, I check, if my Yuki is Husky or not.

 ## Dataset